Isabelle-123/whatsoup/README.md

 _THE PAGE IS UNDER CONSTRUCTION_

+But you can take a sneaky peak on here: http://whatsoup.surge.sh/soup

 Whats'oup? is a page to buy soups for home delivery.
 You can add bread, spreads, treats and bevereages to your meal.
 The app is made in "mobile view first".

 In the future the will be a login page and possibility to send a soup for a friend.
 Upcoming features are also add adress, choose timeslot for delivery and payment method.